Is Royal Caribbean Group (RCL) Set to Underperform? Analyzing th

 - Momentum rank: 6/10

-Based on the above method, GuruFocus assigned Royal Caribbean Group the GF Score of 66 out of 100, which signals poor future outperformance potential.
+Based on the above method, GuruFocus assigned Royal Caribbean Group a GF Score of 66 out of 100, which signals poor future outperformance potential.

 Understanding Royal Caribbean Group's Business

-Royal Caribbean Group, with a market cap of $24.65 billion and sales of $13.17 billion, operates as the world's second-largest cruise company.
-It boasts a fleet of 64 ships across five global and partner brands in the cruise vacation industry, with 10 more ships on order.
-The company's brands include Royal Caribbean International, Celebrity Cruises, and Silversea.
-Additionally, it has a 50% investment in a joint venture that operates TUI Cruises and Hapag-Lloyd Cruises.
-This diverse portfolio allows Royal Caribbean Group to compete on innovation, quality of ships and service, variety of itineraries, choice of destinations, and price.
-The company completed the divestiture of its Azamara brand in the first quarter of 2021, further refining its strategic focus.
+Royal Caribbean Group, with a market cap of $25.93 billion and sales of $13.17 billion, operates as the world's second-largest cruise company.
+It boasts a diverse portfolio of brands, including Royal Caribbean International, Celebrity Cruises, and Silversea, and holds a 50% investment in a joint venture that operates TUI Cruises and Hapag-Lloyd Cruises.
+The company's operating margin stands at 17.65%, reflecting its ability to manage expenses relative to its revenue.
+Despite divesting its Azamara brand in early 2021, Royal Caribbean Group continues to innovate and offer a variety of itineraries and destinations to maintain its competitive edge in the cruise vacation industry.

 Financial Strength Breakdown

 Royal Caribbean Group's financial strength indicators present some concerning insights about the company's balance sheet health.
-With an interest coverage ratio of 1.56, it is positioned worse than 75.74% of 577 companies in the Travel & Leisure industry.
-This ratio, which is significantly below the preferred benchmark set by Benjamin Graham, highlights potential challenges the company might face when handling its interest expenses on outstanding debt.

-The company's Altman Z-Score of just 0.88 is below the distress zone threshold, suggesting potential financial distress in the near future.
-Moreover, the low cash-to-debt ratio of 0.03 indicates a struggle in handling existing debt levels.
-The debt-to-equity ratio of 4.65 is higher than most peers in the industry, implying an over-reliance on borrowing.
-Additionally, the debt-to-Ebitda ratio of 5.33 exceeds Joel Tillinghast's warning level, indicating potential financial risk unless tangible assets cover the debt.
+The interest coverage ratio of 1.56 positions it worse than 75.82% of companies in the Travel & Leisure industry, signaling potential challenges in managing interest expenses.
+The Altman Z-Score of just 0.89, below the distress zone threshold, suggests a risk of financial distress.
+Furthermore, the cash-to-debt ratio at 0.03 indicates difficulties in handling existing debt levels.
+With a debt-to-equity ratio of 4.65 and a debt-to-Ebitda ratio of 5.33, Royal Caribbean Group appears to be over-leveraged, which could be a red flag for investors.

 Growth Prospects

-The company's growth trajectory is also a concern, as reflected by its low Growth rank.
-Royal Caribbean Group's revenue has declined by an average of 12.7% per year over the past three years, underperforming 73.76% of 766 companies in the Travel & Leisure industry.
-This decline in revenue is a red flag in a market that demands constant evolution and innovation.

-Furthermore, the company's predictability rank is just one star out of five, which adds to investor uncertainty regarding the consistency of revenue and earnings.
+The company's growth prospects are also underwhelming.
+Royal Caribbean Group's revenue has declined by an average of 12.7% per year over the past three years, underperforming 73.79% of companies in the industry.
+This decline in revenue, coupled with a predictability rank of just one star, adds to investor uncertainty and casts doubt on the company's ability to adapt and thrive in a rapidly changing market.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.